-Here in Da Nang, the best attractions are pretty much a blend of French colonial architecture, hundreds of years of ancient Pagodas, calm beaches with crystal clear waters and of course a piece of magnificent view from atop of a mountain.
-Let us explore Da Nang which is known as the tourist center of attraction in the South Central of Vietnam.
+Here in Da Nang, the best attractions are pretty much a blend of French colonial architecture, hundreds of years of ancient Pagodas, calm beaches with crystal clear waters and of course a piece of the magnificent view from atop of a mountain.
 Here is a guide to the ultimate list of things to do in Da Nang.
-From visiting a historical museum to hiking up the magnificent Marble Mountains, Tripfez takes the lead and show you what to do in Da Nang and here’s a suggestions of Halal places to eat to feed the hungry tummy!
+From visiting a historical museum to hiking up the magnificent Marble Mountains, Tripfez takes the lead and show you things to do and eat in Da-Nang for Muslims travellers.
+Check out Da Nang travel for Muslims.

 1) Visit the Cham Museum

 We don’t know about you, but generally, when one’s visit a place, the easiest way to learn about the lifestyle, culture and practices is by visiting its museum.
 Thus, we believe that by visiting the Cham Museum Da Nang, it helps you to learn the roots of the Vietnamese in Da Nang dating back as far as 192 AD.
-Why do you need to come over and pay a visit?
-Did you know that it is known as the only museum of its kind in the world?
-Yes.
-That’s convincing enough we supposed.
 This museum was founded in 1915 during the colonial French rule and it is separated into 10 exhibition rooms.
 There are approximately 300 terracotta and stone figures from the 7th – 15th centuries are exhibited based on their regions founded.

 2) Laze around at the My Khe Beach

 My Khe Beach got its name from the American groups who visited the place during the Vietnam War.
 This lovely spot boasts a 20-mile length of a white sandy beach.
-It is known to be one of Vietnam’s most scenic beaches.
 It has a lot of sophisticated seafood restaurants and resorts around for you to explore too.
-Among the famous activities to be engaged in this beach are fishing, snorkeling, jet-skiing, surfing, and sunbathing.
+Among the famous activities to be engaged in this beach are fishing, snorkelling, jet-skiing, surfing, and sunbathing.
 Nearby the beach, you can opt to check out several World Heritage Sites like the Hue Imperial City, Hoi An Ancient Town, and also the Phing Nga Caves.
-All of these can easily be traveled to by bus.
+All of these can easily be travelled to by bus.

 3) Take a good photograph at the Dragon Bridge

+Da Nang travel for Muslims brings you to Dragon Bridge.
 With 666 meters in length, the Dragon Bridge is the longest bridge in Vietnam.
 It is a famous spot among avid-photographers.
 This is a six-lane bridge and it crosses the Han River with a construction resembling a golden dragon.
 The locals believe that this structure symbolizes nobility, power, and wealth.
-It is advisable to check out this bridge during night time on the weekends as when the night falls, it will be illuminated with colorful LED while it spits out water and breathes fire.
+It is advisable to check out this bridge during the night time on the weekends as when the night falls, it will be illuminated with colourful LED while it spits out water and breathes fire.
 The show commences at 21:00 onwards.

 4) Hike up the Monkey Mountain, Son Tra